Dr. Leigh SearsAssociate Professor of Kinesiology/Women's Soccer Coach

 Leigh Sears started at Hope in 2000 as the head women’s soccer coach and professor of kinesiology.
 After completing her Ph.D. in 2007, Leigh was promoted to associate professor.

-Over 13 seasons, Leigh has become Hope's winningest women's soccer coach.
-She has guided the Flying Dutch to two Michigan Intercollegiate Athletic Association (MIAA) championships and appearances in the NCAA Division III playoffs.
+Throughout more than 16 seasons, Dr. Leigh Sears has become Hope's winningest women's soccer coach with a 191-105-23 overall record.
+She has guided the Flying Dutch to three Michigan Intercollegiate Athletic Association (MIAA) championships and appearances in the NCAA Division III playoffs.

 Areas of Expertise

 Leigh’s dissertation was about body image and over-exercise in female athletes involved in team sports in the Midwest.
 She has also published on the body image of those involved in individual sports.
 Leigh’s current research interest remains body image and the female athlete, and how it affects eating as well as exercise habits.

 - Ph.D., exercise science, Ohio State University, 2007

 - B.A., physical education and health education K-12, Ohio Wesleyan University, 1991

 - “Five Favorite Practices of Hope College Women's Soccer Coaching Staff, Transitioning from Offense to Defense,” Soccer Journal 50(7), 2005